IBM/discovery-webcrawl-insights/README.md

-# Retrieve relevant information from a collection of web portals and visualize them
+# Retrieve and visualize relevant information from a collection of web portals with a natural language query

 There is a lot of information on the web, and we are always interested in getting the relevant information.
 The below two common scenarios drive the need for it:
 - There is usually a specific item of interest, and we try to get all the relevant infomration about the item.